jeongho9413/jeongho9413.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts

 ---
 I am currently a research fellow at Kyushu University, affiliated with the Faculty of Information Science and Electrical Engineering (ISEE).
 I earned my PhD from Kyushu University in March 2025 under the supervision of [Prof. Ryo Kurazume](https://robotics.ait.kyushu-u.ac.jp/kurazume/en/).
 My research interests lie at the intersection of computer vision and robotics, with a focus on 2D/3D scene understanding and person identification using gait recognition.
+For more inoformation, please see [curriculum vitae](https://jeongho9413.github.io/cv/) and [publications](https://jeongho9413.github.io/publications/) pages.

 ---